jgfdsa/Hackathon_Danone_Opole2019/Hackathon utils/README.md

 - In the slurry, 66% of water content stands for: 380 liters for recipe 0 (10312361)
 - For the recipe 1 (10312369) 66% of water content stands for: 420 liters.
+- A correction was made in the sqlalchemy engine